Young-ook/terraform-aws-eks/examples/blueprint/README.md

 #### Verify the CloudWatch and FluentBit agents are running on
 All steps are finished, check that there are pods that are *Ready* in *kube-system* namespace.
 Ensure the *aws-cloudwatch-metrics*, *aws-for-fluent-bit* pods are generated and running.

+## Kubernetes Utilities
+### Metrics Server
+[Metrics Server](https://github.com/kubernetes-sigs/metrics-server) is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
+Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
+Metrics API can also be accessed by kubectl top, making it easier to debug autoscaling pipelines.

 ## Computing options
 ### AWS Fargate (Serverless)
 AWS Fargate is a technology that provides on-demand, right-sized compute capacity for containers.
 With AWS Fargate, you no longer have to provision, configure, or scale groups of virtual machines to run containers.
 This removes the need to choose server types, decide when to scale your node groups, or optimize cluster packing.
 You can control which pods start on Fargate and how they run with Fargate profiles.
 Each pod running on Fargate has its own isolation boundary and does not share the underlying kernel, CPU resources, memory resources, or elastic network interface with another pod.
 For more information, please refer [this](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html).